 Hobart and surrounds

 So you like wine?
 We have some outstanding blends here.
 Let’s start by heading straight to Mona.
 Take the boat there and back.
-Make your way to cattle class and sit on a sheep if you must – saves dollars for wine time.
-Wander the museum for a few hours, then enjoy a pinot deep below in the Void bar.
+Make your way to cattle class and sit on a sheep – saves dollars for wine time.
+Wander the museum for a few hours, then enjoy a sparkling deep below in the Void bar.
 Don’t spend too much time down there, the Ether Building awaits.
-This is where they encourage you to “quaff Moorilla wine.”
+This is where they encourage you to “quaff Moorilla wine”.
 There’s a long winemaking history on this little peninsula that’s worth finding out about.

 Spend the entire day at Mona and be the envy of your friends by dining in Mona’s new restaurant Faro.
 It’s in the Pharos Wing (don’t ask!).
-Or time your trip to collide with the Golden Hour – it’s communal dining on a rooftop.
-Don’t worry, they heat the outdoor concrete seats.
+Or time your trip to collide with the Golden Hour – it involves communal dining with an outdoor element beneath art.

 Coal Valley - second day